Hengle/TEDCore/README.md

 # TEDCore

 TEDCore is a Unity framework.
-The major purpose is to provide the features and tools for developing in a stable and convenient ways.
+The major purpose is to provide modules and tools for game developing in a stable and convenient ways.

-## Features
+## Modules

 ### Singleton
 Singleton is based on Singleton pattern.